alexekdahl/marksman.nvim/README.md

 - Code context (the line content)

 ### File Path Display
-The UI now shows relative file paths instead of just filenames, making it easier to distinguish between files with the same name in different directories.
+The UI shows relative file paths instead of just filenames, making it easier to distinguish between files with the same name in different directories.

 ## Performance